jisoo-h/assignments/README.md

-# assignments
+# Assignments

-A collection of class assignments spanning data science and machine learning
+A collection of class assignments spanning data science and machine learning.